Jongmin-Jason-Jung/Jongmin-Jason-Jung.github.io/index.md

 - **You can find my CV here : [CV](/files/Jung_CV.pdf)**

-I study:
-- What are the facilitators and barriers to exercise?
-- How neighborhood environment shape exercise behaviors?
-- How Medicare Advantage (MA) fitness benefits affect seniors’ physical activity?
-- How emerging technologies such as digital health tools, wearable devices shape peventive health behavior?
-- How place-based resources, such as food assistance programs and neighborhood environments, influence health?

-Together, these projects speak directly to current policy debates on how to design incentives for healthy behavior among aging and vulnerable populations.
+My projects speak directly to current policy debates on how to design incentives for healthy behavior among aging and vulnerable populations.